Whether you’re fresh out of school or thinking of leaving your current job, knowing how to prepare for an interview is a must.

 Depending on where you are waiting, it is also a good opportunity for you to get a feel for the place and the type of environment it has to offer.

 Arriving flustered because you’ve run from the bus stop is not a good look.
-Also, some places monitor waiting room behaviour.

 Make a good first impression

-Manners go a long way so make sure you knock before you enter and close the door before you sit down.
+Make sure you knock before you enter and close the door before you sit down.

 Don’t expect them to know who you are, they are probably interviewing a lot of people – so, introduce yourself and shake everyone’s hand.